 - Collection items must not be passed to another person when issued in your name.
 Neither should you use items issued to another Reader.

-Looking after the collections
+Looking after and copying the collections

 - Pencils only must be used once inside the Reading Rooms.
 No pens are permitted.